 Be sure to keep your luggage tags organized.

-I cannot stress this one enough.
 Also, when you are through with one leg of your trip, remove the used luggage tags before placing new tags on the handle.
 This ensures that Disney baggage handlers correctly sort your luggage — which is vital if you want to change clothes at anytime during your vacation.

 DCL Prep School Tip: If you are cruising first and flying in a day early to stay at a Port Canaveral hotel, please, please, please do not place your DCL luggage tags on your suitcases before you fly.
-This could lead to your luggage sailing away on the wrong ship.
+This could lead to your luggage sailing away a day early on the wrong ship.
 That would be awkward for everyone.
 So, don’t do it.
 Wait to place your DCL luggage tags on your suitcase the day of your cruise.

 Have a Packing Plan